FitHanuSpecialSubject/GA-Application-Java/documents/game-theory-implement.md

 ```

 ## MOEA Problem Integration

 The system integrates a Multi-Objective Evolutionary Algorithm (MOEA) by defining a `Problem` class that structures the optimization process.

 ### `newSolution()` Method

-The `newSolution()` method creates a new solution object for the evolutionary process.
-It initializes variables such as:
+Creates a new `GameSolution` object for the evolutionary process.
+Initializes variables such as:

 - **Player strategies**: Randomly assigned at the start.
 - **Initial fitness values**: Set to default before evaluation.